Canorus/Twitter-timeline-to-mastodon/README.md

-# Twitter-timeline-to-mastodon
+# Twitter timeline to mastodon
-Crawl Twitter timeline and send toot
+Crawl Twitter timeline and send toot.

+This script uses Firefox's geckodriver.
+May not work on Windows machine.

+This is just an initial commit and a lot has to be done.